 MPVSBLP provides no interest loans of up to $50,000, from one to eight years, for businesses owned by military reservists, veterans, National Guard personnel and for small businesses that employ or are owned by such persons.

 New applications for the program will be accepted from July 1, 2019 through August 30, 2019.
 The submission of an application is not as assurance of approval.

 No interest loans range from $1,000 to $50,000.
 Loan maturity will be from one to eight years.
 The loan repayment period usually will not exceed the useful life expectancy of the equipment to be purchased.

-Eligible applicants include businesses owned by military reservists and National Guard members called to active duty, and small businesses, with fewer than 50 employees that employ them.
+Eligible applicants include veteran-owned small businesses, businesses owned by military reservists and National Guard members called to active duty, and small businesses, with fewer than 50 employees that employ them.

 For reservists or National Guard members called to active duty, Program funds must be used for payment of identifiable costs of the business, including general business expenses, which result from the call to active duty.
 The loan may be made at any time from the date of the call to active duty through the period ending six months after the end of the individual's active duty.

 For service-disabled veterans, businesses owned by service-disabled veterans, and businesses employing service-disabled veterans, the purpose of the Program is to assist with the cost of making the home, motor vehicle, or place of employment of a service-disabled veteran accessible to individuals with disabilities, and to defray other necessary expenses.

 Visit this page to learn about the availability of funds.
 Applications must be submitted to the Maryland Department of Commerce (Commerce).
 Commerce will work closely with the Maryland Department of Veterans Affairs (MDVA) to obtain an eligibility review of each application.
 Once MDVA determines that an applicant meets basic eligibility rules for the Program, Commerce will initiate a financial review and underwriting.